BettercareHealth/bettercare/infection-prevention-and-control/test-9.md

 	1. Not a problem as new antimicrobials are being developed constantly.
 4. Antimicrobial resistance in healthcare facilities is spread mainly by:
 	1. Poor IPC practices (including poor hand hygiene compliance)
-	1. Use of antibiotics as growth promotors in animal farming
+	1. Use of antibiotics as growth promoters in animal farming
 	1. Inadequate environmental cleaning
 	1. Exposure of pathogens to disinfectants.
 5. Patients with antimicrobial resistant infections: